DylanMartinLSC/DylanMartinLSC/README.md

 - 👋 Hi, I’m @DylanMartinLSC

+Working on some interesting ML and CV projects.
+Want to work together?

 - 👀 I’m interested in mobile, machine learning and computer vision projects.
 - 🌱 I’m currently learning TensorFlow and Python.
 - 👨‍🎓 I'm a BS student in Comp Sci.